Battery0/CV/README.md

 Freelance 3D Artist creating visual effects for high profile projects within broadcast and film.
 Key projects included BBC's 'Generation Earth', Sky's 'David Attenborough's Kingdom of Plants 3D', and The History Channels 'Mankind: the Story of Us'.

 Key responsibilities and achievements:
-- Working directly with client directors, internal VFX supervisor and production teams to realise the director's creative vision for the project
+- Working directly with client directors, VFX supervisor and production teams to realise the director's creative vision for the project
 - Creation and rendering of photo realistic 3D assets, environments and shots encompassing 3D modelling, texturing, sculpting, shading, and lighting of assets and environments
 * Collaborative leadership of multi-disciplinary teams and mentoring of junior artists
 * Technical problem solving to address challenges with 3D rendering and modelling